Wonder Pets!: Production and history

-Wonder Pets! was created by Josh Selig, the co-founder of Little Airplane Productions.
+Wonder Pets! was produced by Little Airplane Productions.
 Before Wonder Pets! started, Little Airplane had only produced live-action works, like Oobi and a short film titled The Time-Out Chair.
-After Oobi became a breakout success for the company, Selig expressed interest in producing another television show.
-He produced two animated shorts called "Linny the Guinea Pig."
-At the time, he wanted the cartoon to focus on a silent guinea pig who left her classroom to go on fantastic adventures, each set to classical music.
+After Oobi became a breakout success for the studio, its co-founder Josh Selig expressed interest in producing another television show.
+Little Airplane produced two animated shorts called "Linny the Guinea Pig."
+The shorts focused on a silent guinea pig who left her classroom to go on fantastic adventures, each set to classical music.
 Jennifer Oxley, who had joined Little Airplane as an animator, signed on as the director of the two shorts.

-Josh Selig first screened the shorts at the wrap party for Oobis first season.
-The crew of Oobi was impressed with them and encouraged Selig to pitch them to a television channel.
-Selig waited until Oobi finished production to start focusing on the shorts.
-He eventually decided to send the shorts to Nickelodeon executives.
-Selig called Nickelodeon "a great partner," saying "They're really the company that first believed in us when we pitched Oobi, and then they believed in us again on Wonder Pets!."

-Nickelodeon picked up Wonder Pets! for a season of 20 episodes in 2005.
+Josh Selig and Jennifer Oxley first screened the shorts at the wrap party for Oobi's second season.
+The shorts eventually caught the attention of Nickelodeon, who picked up the shorts to air in-between shows and eventually commissioned a full season of 20 long-form episodes.
 Tuck and Ming-Ming were added to the cast to form a team of superhero pets, and the characters were given voices; the dialogue-free nature of the original shorts did not translate well to half-hour episodes.
-At the time, Selig wanted to call the show The Super Singing Power Pets!, but it was renamed Wonder Pets! because the former name was too long.
-Selig turned to various former crew members of Oobi to help him develop the show, including writers Chris Nee and Sascha Paladino and composers Larry Hochman and Jeffrey Lesser.
+At first, the show was called The Super Singing Power Pets!, but it was renamed Wonder Pets! because the former name was too long.
+Many former crew members of Oobi moved onto the show, including writers Chris Nee and Sascha Paladino and composers Larry Hochman and Jeffrey Lesser.

 The animation style used to create Wonder Pets! is called "photo-puppetry," and was created for the series to allow animators to manipulate photographs of real animals.
 It also uses drawn objects (not characters), so the total presentation could be considered animated mixed-media.
 Jennifer Oxley considers this technique her own invention and first used it to create lifelike transitions for Little Airplane's previous works.

 A good deal of the dialog is sung, so the show has been likened to operetta or singspiel.
 A 10-member live orchestra performs each episode, sometimes including other instrumentalists skilled in music from the region to which the pets are traveling during the episode.
 Completing each episode took thirty-three weeks from script to final delivery.

+Broadcast and release

+Wonder Pets! premiered on Nickelodeon airing on March 3, 2006, as well as Noggin on the same day.

 DVD compilations

+Reception

+Pam Gelman of Common Sense Media gave the show four stars out of five, describing as "kid-friendly mini-operas about teamwork and more."

+Emily Writes of The Spinoff criticized the series' music in 2018, saying: "I’m a vegetarian but the songs on Wonder Pets make me want to eat duck just to shut that lisping bastard up.
+The desperately inane 'Team Work What’s Gonna Work?
+Team Work' anthem is surely the worst song to ever exist in the realm of children’s TV tunes."